kachurovskiy/espina/README.md

 - [12-pin same-side 1mm pitch FFC connector 5cm](https://www.lcsc.com/product-detail/_JUSHUO-_C2857580.html)
 - 4x 3D-printed plastic parts
 - 13x M3 bolts
+- Optionally, 2x M5 threaded inserts for mounting

 # Printed circuit boards

-Schematics and PCB layout can be viewed and edited using EasyEDA by copying [respective projects](https://github.com/kachurovskiy/espina/tree/main/easyeda) to your local computer and opening them in the editor.
+Schematics and PCB layout can be viewed and edited using EasyEDA by copying [projects from `easyeda` folder](https://github.com/kachurovskiy/espina/tree/main/easyeda) to your local computer and opening them in the editor.

-Gerber, BOM and pick-and-place files can be found in the [respective folder](https://github.com/kachurovskiy/espina/tree/main/gerber).
+Gerber, BOM and pick-and-place files can be found in the [`gerber` folder](https://github.com/kachurovskiy/espina/tree/main/gerber).
 Smallest production run of these boards on JLCPCB would cost [$200 for 5 boards each](https://user-images.githubusercontent.com/517919/224640478-c27c72a2-1f7f-4686-9f80-fe1553a87b9b.png).

 ![PCB](images/espina-pcb.png)